Karim-Muhammad/Learn-Nodejs/4-dive_deep/notes.md

 1. V8 (some C++ and JS) (Single Thread)
 2. Libuv (All Library made by Pure C++) (some functions Multi-Threads)
    > This library that make javascript dealing with file systems

+*Notes*
+more threads need more cores for works smoothly more threads with less cores takes more time
+---
+some function based on our OS, may works with threading or async